Harlan County arrest records - Harlan Enterprise

 The following individuals were recently lodged in the Harlan County Detention Center:

-- Marcus Brock, 57, of Artimus, was arrested by Kentucky State Police troopers on June 3.
-He was charged with third-degree terroristic threatening;
+- Jacob Manley, 23, of Harlan, was arrested by Kentucky State Police troopers on June 9.
+He was charged with two counts failure to appear;

-- Teresa Clem, 50, of Dayhoit, was arrested by Harlan Police Department officers on June 8.
-She was charged with possession of drug paraphernalia, no operator’s license, operating on suspended/revoked operator’s license, no registration receipt and failure to produce insurance card;

-- Angela Robbins, 30, of Cranks, was arrested by Harlan Police Department officers on June 8.
-She was charged with operation of motor vehicle while under the influence, possession of marijuana, possession of drug paraphernalia, no operator’s license, license to be in possession, no registration plates, no registration receipt, failure of non-owner operator to maintain required insurance, failure to produce insurance card and contempt of court.
+- Devin Foster, 22, of Harlan, was arrested by Harlan Police Department officers on June 13.
+He was charged with third-degree criminal trespassing, second-degree disorderly conduct and contempt of court;

+- Paul Pruitt, 54, of Harlan, was arrested by Kentucky State Police troopers on June 14.
+He was charged with non-payment of court costs/fees/fines;

+- Jack Stewart, 61, of Harlan, was arrested by Harlan County Sheriff’s Office deputies on June 15.
+He was charged with third-degree terroristic threatening and fourth-degree assault (minor injury).

 The above information was compiled from the Harlan County Detention Center website.
 For more information, visit www.harlandc.com and click “Current Inmates.”